Eltaurus-Lt/Anki-Card-Templates/README.md

 > > 3.
 Repeat this for other Types of Cards if necessary
 > > 4.
 Click `Save`
 >
 > The full list of available themes and instructions for composing a new one from scratch can be found in [this post](https://forums.ankiweb.net/t/memrise-card-template-support-thread/34233/163?u=eltaurus).
-Every theme has both light and dark modes, which can be selected in the global Anki preferences.
+Every theme has both light and dark modes, which are automatically selected depending on the global Anki preference.
 >
 > </details>